dankovacek/camel_farrier/_sources/summary_pages/double_mass_summary.md

 # Double Mass Curve Overview

-A double mass curve (DMC) plots cumulative precipitation against cumulative runoff for a catchment over time.
-Under stationary conditions the relationship is linear; a change in slope indicates a shift in the precipitation-runoff ratio.
-Changes can result from land-cover change, gauge error, or a flow estimation problem.

-This page maps all stations for which Daymet precipitation data and gap-filled daily flow records are both available.
+The plot below maps all stations for which precipitation data (Daymet) and daily flow records (HYDAT) are both available.
 Points are coloured by the long-term runoff coefficient (RC = cumulative runoff / cumulative precipitation over the full record).
-Stations flagged **RC > 1** are physically implausible and warrant closer inspection.

 ## Station map

+The long-term runoff coefficient (RC) is the ratio of cumulative runoff to cumulative precipitation across the full record.
+Except where glacier melt contributes significantly, an RC > 1 is physically implausible by conservation of mass, and it indicates a data issue such as drainage area estimation, systematic bias in precipitation and/or flow estimation.

 :::{margin}